Form a lasting connection with nature when you get involved with a Parks Connect program

 Connecting people & parks

-Junior Ranger
+Junior Rangers

 Take your kids on an unforgettably wild adventure when you sign them up for our Junior Ranger events!
 The Parks Connect Junior Ranger Program operates out of Queensland Parks and Wildlife Service Gateway Visitor Centres—David Fleay Wildlife Park (Burleigh Heads) and Walkabout Creek Discovery Centre (Enoggera Reservoir) or from select national parks or conservation parks as part of NPAQ’s Park of the Month.
-Choose from a range of events that include valuable nature learnings, walks, and creative nature-based tasks that will inspire an ongoing love for conserving Australia’s flora, fauna and wild habitats.
+Choose from a range of events that include valuable nature learnings, walks, and creative nature-based tasks that will inspire an ongoing love for conserving Australia’s flora, fauna, funga and wild habitats.

 Book Now

-Cadet Ranger
+Cadet Rangers

 BOOK NOW

-Volunteer Ranger
+Volunteer Rangers

 If so, our Volunteer Ranger program is for you!
-The program equips adult Queenslanders (years 18+) with the skills to engage with visitors and perform day-to-day activities that help our national parks and conservation parks thrive, such as trail maintenance, vegetation management, helping guide tours, and ensuring facilities are well-maintained.
+The program equips adult Queenslanders (years 18+) with the skills to engage with visitors and perform day-to-day activities that help our National Parks and Conservation Parks thrive, such as trail maintenance, vegetation management, helping guide tours, and ensuring facilities are well-maintained.

 Find out more